-When you think of Scotland, you probably conjure up images of tartan kilted Highlanders, bagpipes, the Loch Ness Monster, castles and Scotch Whiskey.
+When you think of Scotland, you probably conjure up images of tartan kilted Highlanders, bagpipes, the Loch Ness Monster, castles, and Scotch Whiskey.
 Yes we did see them all during our visit to Scotland, everything except that sneaky Nessie, the Loch Ness Monster.
 Scotland is a land of amazing scenery dotted with shaggy Highland cows and is also the birthplace of golf.
-We were in Scotland for a only a week which was not enough to make the drive up to Inverness and Isle of Skye, so we will be back to this beautiful country to check those of the list.
-In the mean time here are our favorite things to do in Scotland with kids along with a 3 day Edinburgh Itinerary .
+We were in Scotland for only a week which was not enough to make the drive up to Inverness and Isle of Skye, so we will be back to this beautiful country to check those off the list.
+In the meantime here are our favorite things to do in Scotland with kids along with a 3 day Edinburgh Itinerary.

 What is in this Post